dlsniper/yps/README.md

 ---
 In priority order:

+- [x] Make a pretty interface
+- [x] Implement an interface to receive a single video ID
+- [x] Implement an interface to receive the playlist ID
+- [ ] Process playlist request and divide items into tasks (using a MQ) to process files independently
 - [ ] Implement a way to get the video in mp4 format from YouTube
     - [ ] If not possible, check what other services are doing
 - [ ] Convert the mp4 into a mp3 file